stackbit-projects/marvelous-sparrow-b4d43/content/pages/signup.md

       value: This is the sign up page
 layout: page
 ---
-Get ready for a hassle-free experience with graphic design.
+Get ready for a hassle-free graphic design experience .
 Just send in your requirements and revisions and wait for consistent results from the team at Majime Digital.